loveencounterflow/coffeenode-mojikura/README.md

 For the hash, i'm currently using the first 12 characters of the hexadecimal representation of the SHA-256 cryptographic digest of the entry phrase.
-The choice of the algorithm and hash length is rather arbitrary; in the future, the algorithm will likely be exchanged for a non-cryptographic hash, which is potentially faster without sacrificing the import properties of a hash, namely, to uniquely identify texts with a low probability of a hash collision.
+The choice of the algorithm and hash length is rather arbitrary; in the future, the algorithm will likely be substituted by a non-cryptographic hash, which is potentially faster without sacrificing the important properties of a hash, namely, to uniquely identify texts with a low probability of a hash collision.

 Why does a hash ID help in formulating meta-phrases?—Consider the phrase about '曌' from above: